Updated June 2023

-Here’s all you need to know about the UAE retirement visa.
+Read on as Wego presents to you everything you need to know regarding the UAE retirement visa.

 The retirement visa UAE is essentially a 5-year renewable visa granting expat retirees residency status within the UAE.